By Craig Neil. This post includes affiliate links.

 Overview

 The Battle of Culloden in 1746 marked the end of the Jacobite uprising and the attempt by Bonnie Prince Charlie to claim the throne of Britain for the Stuart monarchy.
+It was also the catalyst for the creation of one of the grandest fortifications in Europe – the magnificent Fort George near Inverness.

-This mighty barracks took a full 22 years to build and was originally intended to be a secure base for the army of King George II after Culloden, but by the time the building works had been completed the threat from the Jacobites had all but disappeared.
+This mighty barracks took a full 22 years to build and was originally intended to be a secure base for the army of King George II after Culloden, but by the time the building works had been completed, the threat from the Jacobites had all but disappeared.
+Even so, the fort remained an important defensive position for the British army for the following 250 years, and it’s still in use as a British military base today.

-This garrison fortress has barely changed since being built in the mid-1700s and it’s one of the few places in Scotland that’s open as a tourist attraction but is still being used just as it would have been over 200 hundred years ago.
+This garrison fortress has barely changed since being built in the mid-1700s, and it’s one of the few places in Scotland that’s open as a tourist attraction while still being used just as it would have been over 200 hundred years ago.
+It’s a great place to take a step back in time and offers visitors a unique insight into life as a British Redcoat in the years following the Jacobite uprising.

-The military base is surprisingly big and within its 1-mile perimeter of fortified walls you’ll see defensive platforms bristling with cannon, collections of original weaponry, a regimental chapel, restored barrack rooms, and a museum dedicated to the Highlanders Batallion of the Royal Regiment of Scotland.
+The military base is surprisingly big, and within its 1-mile perimeter of fortified walls you’ll see defensive platforms bristling with cannon, collections of original weaponry, a regimental chapel, restored barrack rooms, and a museum dedicated to the Highlanders Batallion of the Royal Regiment of Scotland.

 Perhaps topping the list of these highlights though is Fort George’s location, nestled on the banks of the spectacular Moray Firth and looking out across the countryside of Inverness.
+You’ll see loads of wildlife there (including dolphins) so be sure to take your camera and binoculars with you when you visit.

-The highlights
+The Highlights

 2: The view across the Moray Firth from the cannon platform is stunning.
 Keep an eye open for the resident dolphins with a pair of binoculars (my recommended optics).

-Visiting tips
+Visiting Tips

 3: Fort George is close to Inverness so it’s a good place to include in a weekend break in the Highland capital.
 Driving from Inverness to Fort George takes around 20 minutes.

-Tourist information
+Tourist Information

-On entering the site you’re confronted with mammoth defensive walls that ring an exceptionally deep and wide trench that would have been almost impossible to breach by invading armies.
+The size of this historic attraction makes it impossible not to be impressed.
+On entering the site, you’re confronted with vast defensive walls that ring an exceptionally deep and wide trench that would have been almost impossible to breach.
+Amazingly, these defensive walls are over a mile in length and enclose an area the size of five football pitches.

-Pass through the killing gates (where enemy soldiers would have been trapped and fired on from all angles) and you enter the main courtyard where a series of impossibly neat barrack blocks face a beautifully manicured lawn.
+Pass through the killing gates (where enemy soldiers would have been trapped and fired on from all angles), and you enter the main courtyard where a series of neat barrack blocks face a beautifully manicured lawn.
+It’s all too easy to imagine the training and exercises that countless soldiers would have performed over the last 250 years, and walking between the regimental buildings will open up plenty of unexpected surprises.

-On one side you’ll see the grand magazine, originally designed to hold nearly 3,000 gunpowder barrels but which is now home to one of the finest collections of weaponry in Scotland.
+On one side, you’ll see the grand magazine, originally designed to hold nearly 3,000 gunpowder barrels but now home to one of the finest collections of weaponry in Scotland.
+On the other, you’ll find the Highlanders Museum, the second-largest regimental museum in Scotland after the National War Museum at Edinburgh Castle.

-Continue exploring the fort and you’ll find the barrack rooms with their recreations of 200-year-old soldier’s quarters, while the far end of Fort George opens up to the garrison chapel and one of only two dog cemeteries in Scotland that was built as the final resting place for the regimental mascots.
+Continue exploring the fort and you’ll find the barrack rooms with their recreations of 200-year-old soldier’s quarters, while the far end of Fort George opens up to the garrison chapel and one of only two military dog cemeteries in Scotland.
+At the ramparts surrounding the chapel you’ll be able to take in the fabulous views of the Moray Firth, and if you’re lucky, you’ll see pods of bottlenose dolphins swimming close to the shoreline.

-A picnic area and café allow tired feet to take a rest while the well-stocked gift shop offers plenty of opportunities to find the perfect souvenir of your visit.
+There are plenty of opportunities to relax while you’re exploring the site thanks to the facilities installed by Historic Environment Scotland.
+A picnic area and café allow tired feet to take a rest, while the well-stocked gift shop offers plenty of opportunities to find the perfect souvenir of your visit.

-Things to do
+Things to Do

 Exploring the Fortifications: Fort George is a remarkable example of 18th-century military architecture.
 Visitors can stroll around the impressive battlements which offer panoramic views of the Moray Firth, explore the original barrack blocks, see the old munitions store, and look inside the regimental church.